-Depends on situation: Bow legs are often seen as a transitional finding when kids first start to walk, followed by a knock kneed phase between 3 & 5 and a straightening by 6-7.
+Depends on situation: Bow legs are often seen as a transitional finding when kids first start to walk, followed by a knock-kneed phase between 3 & 5 and a straightening by 6-7.
 This occurs as the child's hips & legs begin to shift their growth to carry a growing upper body.
 If over 8-10, there is not much that can be done. ...Read more

 You can't: I'm sorry, but I don't believe bow legs can be corrected in an adult without surgery.
 Physical therapy may help to some degree, but modalities like leg braces are not as effective in adults as they are in children.
 You should talk to an orthopedic surgeon and/or a physiatrist (PM&R doctor). ...Read more

-As a adult im 5'9 if I correct bow legs with surgery is there away they could shorten the bone as well?
+As an adult im 5'9 if I correct bow legs with surgery is there away they could shorten the bone as well?

-Bow legs: MRobles ~ the surgery for bow legs can shorten the bones, depending what was done.
-At 5'9 why would you want to shorten the bones any more?
+Bow legs: MRobles ~ the surgery for bow legs can shorten the bones, depending on what was done.
+At 5'9 why would you want to shorten the bones anymore?
 Any questions here should be addressed to an Orthopod who is skilled in KNEE surgery.
 I am going to wager he will try to talk you out of that enterprise UNLESS there is extremely good reason for it that is not obvious to me here!
 Thanks ...Read more